IanAWP/MRRCesiumTiler/README.md

 ```Batchfile
 npm install -d
 ```
-Google go and the [Cesium Terrain Server](https://github.com/geo-data/cesium-terrain-server) are also required for tile hosting.
+Google go and the [Cesium Terrain Server](https://github.com/geo-data/cesium-terrain-server) are also required for tile hosting. *Do remember that a layers.json file is required at the root level of the terrain server*.
+I've uploaded one that matches the output format used by the MRR generator.

 After setup, run the electron app with
 ```Batchfile